Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 2/Sidequests/A2SQ3 - Shopping in the Bazaar.md

 - When the party nears shop completion, a sleight of hand may be rolled.
 	- A group of young bandits are stealing from people, it is up to the party what they do with them
 	- the bandits are not originally from Zal'Aata and have ended up here by a recent influx of tourists.
 		- Where are they from?
-Probably centroscopia since there's probably a city there
+Probably Centroscopia since there's probably a city there
 		- maybe also oversees or down the river
 		- it might be interesting if they are also from Yataghatay
 	- I hope to make a funny session where people can spend money and explore the world more.